 TLDR: Ploopy is suspending US shipping services for the foreseeable future.
-You are free to put in an order if you like, but we don’t know when it will ship.
+You are free to put in an order if you like, but we don’t know when it will ship, and you will likely have to pay a 35% tariff when your parcel is delivered.
 Customers with outstanding orders may request a full refund.
-We received a notification this weekend from Canada Post, our shipping service, that shipping to the… Continue reading Tariffs and US Shipping Suspension
+We… Continue reading Tariffs and US Shipping Suspension

 Are STEP files open-source?